 The department's programs are designed to provide the knowledge and skills required for success in the job market and in graduate programs.
 Students who major in Business Administration are prepared for a cross-section of opportunities.
 Recent graduates have embarked on careers with small businesses, large corporations, and public entities.
 The banking and investment fields have interested many graduates.
-Others have entered fields such as sales promotion, artist management, and personnel administration.
+Others have entered fields such as sales promotion and personnel management.

 The 120- credit hour Accounting program prepares students for the Certified Management Accountant examination (CMA).
 The 150-credit hour program qualifies graduates to take both the CMA and CPA (Certified Public Accounting) examinations.

 There are three major areas of employment for accounting graduates.
 Public accounting firms provide clients with a wide variety of services, including auditing and tax consulting.
 Management accountants are employed by companies to perform various activities such as cost accounting and budgeting.
 Governmental accountants have the responsibility to monitor the revenues and expenditures of the public sector.